gethinode/hinode/content/en/docs/0.8/getting-started/contribute.md

 ---
 layout: docs
 title: Contribute
-description: Contribute to the open-source development of the Hinode theme.
+description: Contribute to the open-source development of Hinode.
 date: 2023-01-06
 group: getting-started
 layout: docs
 ---

-The Hinode theme is fully open source and welcomes any contributions, either big or small.
+Hinode is fully open source and welcomes any contributions, either big or small.
 To streamline the contribution process, please take a moment to review the guidelines outlined in this article.

 ## Using the issue tracker